jcdehart/NEXRAD_qpe_process/doc/howtorun_radxqpe.md

 ```

 ### Specific parameters to edit
-Caution: this is not a complete list.
+Caution: this is not an exhaustive list.
 We urge each user to read through the entire parameter file carefully.
 #### Algorithm parameters
 - azimuthal_resolution_degrees: sets the azimuthal resolution of the output files
 - min_snr: if the SNR lies below this threshold for a gate, a higher elevation angle is used